INFORMSJoC/2024.0546/README.md

 To replicate the results in Table 3, apply the codes in folders `src/LogTPc/public-good` and `src/Comp/DAE`.

-To replicate the results in Table 4 and 5 and Figure 6, apply the codes in folder `src/LogTPc/public-good` and `src/Comp/ALogTP`.
+To replicate the results in Tables 4 and 5 and Figure 6, apply the codes in folder `src/LogTPc/public-good` and `src/Comp/ALogTP`.

 # References
 1. Bich P, Morhaim L (2020).
 On the existence of pairwise stable weighted networks.
 Mathematics of Operations Research, 45:1393–1404.